jaanga/terrain-srtm30-plus-viewers/png-tms7-viewer-3d-features/readme.md

 ## Issues

 * Incorrect links in About message
-* Navigation > tileX/Y not updating the scene
 * NSEW arrow buttons create errors at edge of world
 	* Should just continue going seamlessly
 * Vertical scale could go even lower